-Large, bright blue-purple blooms with a light purple interior and fringed edges make this cultivar a beautiful addition to borders or cut flower arrangements.
+Large, bright purple blooms with a bright yellow center and fringed edges make this cultivar a beautiful addition to borders or cut flower arrangements.

-Blooming in late spring, with a mature height of 16-24 inches, ‘Rococo’ is a spectacular addition to your garden.
+Blooming in mid to late spring, with a mature height of 18 inches, ‘Green Wave’ is a spectacular addition to your garden.

 Pamper Your Parrots